Ever had trouble finding Japanese recipes that were easy to make?

 Calorie counts for the most popular sushi rolls

-I’ve listed the most famous sushi rolls here (from the highest number of calories to the lowest) so you can become an expert in sushi calories too.
+I’ve listed the most famous sushi rolls here (from highest calories to lowest) so you can become an expert in sushi calories too.

 These calorie counts are for 6-piece sushi rolls, which you’ll mostly get when ordering: